Atmosphere of Earth: Pressure and thickness

 By comparison, the summit of Mount Everest is at 8848 m; commercial airliners typically cruise between 9 and 11.6 km, where the lower density and temperature of the air improve fuel economy; weather balloons reach about 35 km; and the highest X-15 flight in 1963 reached 108.0 km.

 Even above the Kármán line, significant atmospheric effects such as auroras still occur.
 Meteors begin to glow in this region, though the larger ones may not burn up until they penetrate more deeply.
 The various layers of Earth's ionosphere, important to HF radio propagation, begin below 100 km and extend beyond 500 km.
-By comparison, the International Space Station typically orbit at 370–460 km, within the F-layer of the ionosphere, where they encounter enough atmospheric drag to require reboosts every few months, otherwise orbital decay will occur, resulting in a return to Earth.
+By comparison, the International Space Station typically orbits at 370–460 km, within the F-layer of the ionosphere, where they encounter enough atmospheric drag to require reboosts every few months, otherwise orbital decay will occur, resulting in a return to Earth.
 Depending on solar activity, satellites can experience noticeable atmospheric drag at altitudes as high as 600–800 km.